davidwernerhh/manager-manual/README.md

 Precise, gentle, honest communication.
 I try not to leave you guessing what I ‘really’ think or expect you to read between the lines of what I’m saying.
 However, I know I can still improve on this.
 In the past I got the feedback to have a “Manager Gameface” and people have a hard time to read me and understand what I was saying.
 It’s not intentional.
 So, if it’s not clear, and you have a nagging feeling, let me know so I can fix it!

-I will be in many meetings, but I will try to carve out enough time to be responsive to the teams.
+I will be in a lot of meetings, but I will try to carve out enough time to be responsive to the teams.
 Because of that, I prefer async communication, unless it is an emergency.
-This also goes for sensitive or very important dialogue, please to the in person.
 I’ll try to reply promptly to you or let you know when you can expect a reply if you reach out.
+If you have something sensitive to discuss, it is fine to reach out to me in person.

 > email > slack > text > in-person/meeting > call